Xindacai/dms1_blog/posts/second-blog-post.md

 title: This is my blog post for week 1 session 2!
 published_at: 2024-03-11T16:25
-snippet: This is an excerpt of my first blog post.
+snippet: This is an excerpt of my second blog post.

 link to my 30 second experiment edit: https://www.youtube.com/watch?v=PDkzzz_LHd0